sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 YUV (only yellow):
 I only used the U-channel to extend the yellow color selection with a threshold of 105.

+Moreover, I assumed that all yellow pixels are in the left half and all white pixels in the right half of the image.

 The result of the color selection is shown below.